endless-sky/endless-sky-wiki/CreatingGovernments.md

 	"attitude toward"
 		"Pirate" -.01
 ```
-To use this government in NPCs, fleets, or location filters, you would still use the true name, "Pirate Anarchists".
+To use this government in NPCs, fleets, or location filters, you would still use the true name, "Pirate Anarchists."

 ## Swizzle
 ```html